Challenge Cards

 Any young person in care or Care Leaver can raise a challenge.
 You can:

-• give it to your social worker or personal adviser who will pass it to the VSK Participation Team
+- give it to your social worker or personal advisor who will pass it to the VSK Participation Team

 You can download a copy of the Challenge Card here but if you don’t have a printer, just use a normal piece of paper.